pshdev0/assembly-sub-compiler/README.md

 # In Progress

-* Abstract addressing modes to enable compilation for any processor or library you like.
+* Abstract addressing modes; will enable Plugin support for any CPU or library.
 * Testing & debugging

 # TODO List